 - Only a proportion of the information which is moving through the organisation is of real management importance.
 Much of it may be relatively valueless.
 Some of the information may even tend to confuse the issues.
 The former must be identified, studied and developed from an overall viewpoint.

 - Both the control system and the organisation structure must be designed so as to use the important information, and discard that which is valueless and concentrate only on that which is meaningful for management purposes.
 This reasoning applies to each level of management.

 - It is important that the information system provides for the needs of different levels of management, that is, top and middle management, and for supervisors at work level.
 This includes feedback to the owners/shareholders and provision for certain legal and government requirements.

 - Decision making may be involved at each management level.
 Therefore, each level requires information for its own specific needs.
 Often the information for various levels of management may develop from the same initial sources.
 Therefore, its value will lie in the manner and form in which it is presented to suit each level concerned.

 It is, therefore important before considering how best to provide information needs for decision making, to examine the following key factors:

 Why study with ACS?

 ACS offers you the convenience of studying online at your own pace in conjunction with the opportunity to network with industry professionals through our unique “experiential” learning programmes.
-This qualification through ACS will provide you with the knowledge and transferable skills to set you in good stead for pursuing your career goals.
+This study program through ACS will provide you with the knowledge and transferable skills to set you in good stead for pursuing your career goals.